csatuic/cs361-website-old/_homeworks/homework5.md

 <!-- If your server handles the proper HTTP Content-Type header in the response based on the file ending, you will receive a bonus point.
 We will test `txt`, `gif`, `png`, and `pdf` file extensions. -->

 ## Important Note
 Always, always, always **check the return value of any system calls you make!**.
 This is especially important for `send`, `recv`, `read`, and `write` calls that tell you how many bytes were read or written.
-Failing can crash autograder giving 0 points.
+Failing to do so can crash autograder giving you zero points.

 When testing, you should be able to retrieve byte-for-byte copies of files from your server.
 Use `wget` or `curl` to fetch files and `md5sum` or `diff` to compare the fetched file with the original.
 We will grade using this method. *For full credit, the files need to be exact replicas of the original.*